SAP-samples/teched2022-IN264/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/01_01_0010.png)

-## Exercise 1.2 validate the the "Booster" setup of SAP Task Center
+## (optional) Exercise 1.2 validate the the "Booster" setup of SAP Task Center

 After completing these steps you will have...